someniatko/DoctrineRestDriver/README.md

           authentication_class:  "HttpAuthentication"
 ```

-Now it's getting crazy.
-We will try to read data from two different APIs and persist them into a MySQL database.
+Now it's getting crazy: We will try to read data from two different APIs and persist them into a MySQL database.
 Imagine the user API with the following route:

 | Route | Method | Description | Payload | Response |